daormar/debasher/doc/design_doc_webui.md

   process and the option it reads from.
 - **fan-in** (convergencia): more than one connection into the same input option.
+- **self-loop** (bucle propio): a connection from an output option of a process to an input option of the same process.
 - **options handler mode** (modo del gestor de opciones): how a process defines its options and so how many tasks it runs: `standard`, `array`, `generator` or `manual` (see "Options handler modes").